wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   functional.
 See :ref:`the upgrade notes for 15.15 about directories <upgrade_notes_15_15>` for more details.
 * It is now possible to enable :ref:`dird-context-separation` in *xivo-dird*.
+* xivo-agentd now uses mandatory token authentication for its REST API.
+If you have custom development using this service, update your program accordingly.

 15.18